Riyadh-Muradi/Riyadh-Muradi/README.md

 [![Riyadh-Muradi](https://readme-typing-svg.herokuapp.com?font=Hubot+San&size=80&pause=1000&color=F7F7F7&background=FFFFFF00&center=true&vCenter=true&width=1100&height=100&lines=Riyadh+Muradi)](https://github.com/Riyadh-Muradi)

 ###

-<p align="left">I'm Riyadh Muradi but I go by Diar, I'm 18 and studying software engineering in a vocational school.<br>I'm based in Finland and have been living here since 2015, I'm fluent in Finnish and some other languages such as Kurdish and English I know the basics of a few other languages but rarely used them so I've forgotten the majority of them.I mostly code in HTML, CSS, and Javascript, I'm mostly learning Java, Python, React, and C#.I would consider myself a decent Graphics Designer and Video Editor, knowing After Effects, Premiere Pro, and Photoshop.
-I use After Effects and Photoshop as my main Softwares.</p>

 <p align="left">I'm Riyadh Muradi, but I go by Diar.
 I'm 18 and studying software engineering at a vocational school.
 I'm based in Finland and have been living here since 2015.
-I'm fluent in Finnish and some other languages such as Kurdish and English.
-I know the basics of a few other languages but rarely use them, so I've forgotten the majority of them.
+I'm fluent in Finnish and some other languages, such as Kurdish and English.
+I know the basics of a few other languages, but I rarely use them, so I've forgotten the majority of them.
 I mostly code in HTML, CSS, and Javascript.
 I'm mostly learning Java, Python, React, and C#.
-In my opinion, I am a competent Graphics Designer and Video Editor, having expertise in After Effects, Premiere Pro, and Photoshop.
+In my opinion, I am a competent graphic designer and video editor having expertise in After Effects, Premiere Pro, and Photoshop.
 I primarily rely on After Effects and Photoshop as my main software.</p>

 ###